SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

-The example below takes an (x, y) point, expressed as a simple tuple of type ``(Int, Int)``, and categorizes it on the graph that follows the example:
+The example below takes an (x, y) point, expressed as a simple tuple of type ``(Int, Int)``, and categorizes it on the graph that follows the example.

 .. testcode:: tuples